 5.71 The national and local landscape of the borough and the surrounding area needs to be protected.
-Given the close proximity of the Brecon Beacons National Park development proposals within Blaenau Gwent have to have regard to the Nationally important designation and should not have an unacceptable impact on the setting of the Park.
+Given the close proximity of the Brecon Beacons National Park development proposals within Blaenau Gwent have to have regard to the nationally important designation and should not have an unacceptable impact on the setting of the Park.
 The local landscape is currently protected through locally designated Special Landscape Areas identified in the current Plan.
 These are to be re-assessed to ensure consistency with neighbouring authorities.
 The duly amended SLAs will be identified on the proposals map of the Deposit Plan and will be protected from development by an amended Development Management Policy.
+The current Plan also identifies two green wedges to prevent the coalescence of communities which will need to be reviewed.